-- Submission of an assignment as the student's original work that is entirely or partly the work of another person. - Failure to appropriately cite references from published or unpublished works or print/non-print materials. - Unauthorized copying of an assignment in computer programming, or the unauthorized examination or view of the computer, specifically during examinations. - Possession and/or unauthorized use of tests, notes, books, calculators or formulas stored in calculators not authorized by the instructor during an examination. - Providing and/or receiving information from another student other than the instructor, by any verbal or written means. - Observing or assisting another student's work. - Violation of the procedures prescribed by the professor to protect the integrity of the examination. - · Cooperation with a person involved in academic misconduct.
+- Submission of an assignment as the student's original work that is entirely or partly the work of another person. - Failure to appropriately cite references from published or unpublished works or print/non-print materials, including work found on the World Wide Web. - Unauthorized copying of an assignment in computer programming, or the unauthorized examination or view of the computer, specifically during examinations.

+- Possession and/or unauthorized use of tests, notes, books, calculators or formulas stored in calculators not authorized by the instructor during an examination. - Providing and/or receiving information from another student other than the instructor, by any verbal or written means. - Observing or assisting another student's work. - Violation of the procedures prescribed by the professor to protect the integrity of the examination. - Cooperation with a person involved in academic misconduct.